From unfazed to unprecedented: Inside the decision to postpone the Olympics

 “The president told us about the discussions,” DeFrantz said, “and asked what we thought we should do.”

-For weeks, the IOC had asserted the Olympics would go on.
-Less than 48 hours before, it had suggested any major decision would be premature.
+For weeks, the IOC asserted the Olympics would go on.
+Less than 48 hours before, it suggested any major decision would be premature.
 Suddenly, the executive board accepted Japan’s offer to postpone.

 “I suppose it was the discussion of Prime Minister Abe with President Thomas Bach,” DeFrantz said.
 “That was the change.”